thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 SELECT * FROM events, errors;
 ```

-Get the last hour of data from the two series events, and errors.
+Get the most recent hour of data from the two series, events and errors.
 Here's a regex example:

 ```sql
 SELECT * FROM /^stats\./i